Heineken Champions Cup: Leicester Tigers through to last 16; Wasps beat champions Toulouse

 Connacht 28-29 Leicester Tigers (3.15pm)

-Hosea Saumaki's last-minute try completed a memorable 19-point comeback from Leicester Tigers at the Sportsground.
+Hosea Saumaki's last-minute try completed a memorable 19-point comeback from Leicester Tigers at the Sportsground as the Gallagher Premiership side booked their place in the last 16.

 This nine-try thriller ended in a chorus of boos from the home fans but replays showed replacement Saumaki did not have a foot in touch as he put Tigers through to the knockout rounds.